And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 Well, I can say that it's here in South Carolina.

-And you know, honestly, I think President Obama should weigh in on it because for some people, sex and orgasms can be deadly.
+And, you know, honestly, I think President Obama should weigh in on it because for some people, sex and orgasms can be deadly.

-So he really it could be very dangerous for our universities to be teaching this, and he needs to weigh in on it.
+So he really, it could be very dangerous for our universities to be teaching this, and he needs to weigh in on it.

-Uh well, sure, absolutely.
+Well, sure, absolutely.

 Orgasm redistribution.

-So you know, maybe they need I have two sons.
+So, you know, maybe they need, I have two sons.

-They might need to have the class for the sons too.
+They might need to have the class for the sons, too.

 Because I'm not sure they can figure it out.

-It's not just the University Of Minnesota, where the Orgasm Seminar, female Orgasm Seminar taking place.
+It's not just the University of Minnesota where the orgasm seminar, female orgasm seminar taking place.

-Lots of questions about the female orgasm course being offered, apparently now at multiple universities across the country.
+Lots of questions about the female orgasm course being offered apparently now at multiple universities across the country.

-Um I do not know if the orgasm course is being offered on the internet.
+I do not know if the orgasm course is being offered on the internet.

-Something you'll have to uh look into yourself.
+Something you'll have to look into yourself.

-Okay, a top of the hour break.
+Okay, top of the hour break.